 1. Luxury Movie Theaters

 Movie theaters abound in San Diego — but when you’re on vacation, the standard strip mall theater won’t cut it.
-Thankfully, you can up the ante by one of the area’s upscale movie theaters.
+Thankfully, you can stay dry and up the ante at one of the area’s upscale movie theaters.
 Options include:

-• Cinépolis Luxury Cinemas Del Mar: You can also order food and drinks without leaving your seat at this exceptional theater.
-Fully adjustable chairs let you sink into your seat and enjoy the movie, with servers quick to act on anything you may need.
-There are also Cinépolis theaters in north county San Diego, including La Costa and Vista.
+- Cinépolis Luxury Cinemas Del Mar: At this exceptional theater, you can also order food and drinks without leaving your seat.
+Fully adjustable chairs let you sink into your seat and enjoy the movie, and servers are quick to respond to anything you may need.
+There are also Cinépolis theaters in north county San Diego, including Vista Village and two in La Costa.

 2. Luxury Bowling Alleys

 When you want to move your body — but rain makes hiking or swimming less than enticing — bowling provides an excellent alternative.
-As with the local movie theater experience, you can level up your bowling game by visiting one of the area’s high-end alleys.
+As with the local movie theater experience, you can level up your bowling game by visiting one of the area’s high-end alleys with friends and family.

 If you’re willing to drive a bit out of the city center, Bowlero San Marcos promises a fun experience, complete with well-kept lanes and delicious drinks.
 Also in San Marcos is the huge Draft Republic brewery and restaurant with a great bowling alley inside.
 Plus, it has an arcade right next to it for the kids and lots of games out on the large grassy area at the back of the restaurant.